jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 188 Contract terminated by other contracting party
 (1) This section applies if a contract to which the bankrupt is a party is terminated on the bankrupt's adjudication by the other contracting party in accordance with the contract.
-(2) Whatever the contract may say, the Assignee may recover an amount from the other contracting party that the Court thinks is just and equitable in all the circumstances, but the amount must not be greater than the amount set out in subsection (3).
+(2) Whatever the contract may say, the Assignee may recover an amount from the other contracting party that the court thinks is just and equitable in all the circumstances, but the amount must not be greater than the amount set out in subsection (3).
 (3) The amount that the Assignee may recover must not be greater than C under the formula A − B = C, where— (a) A is the amount payable to the bankrupt under the contract; and (b) B is the total of—